K73T-T/Vanta-MK.I/JOURNAL.md

 ## Start of day 3 5/26/25 working on cad a bit more
  12:52 PM - 5:36 PM 4 hours 44 minutes
-- got the general place for the z axis motors and lead screws
+- Got the general place for the z axis motors and lead screws
-- mounted rails to motion arm
+- Mounted rails to motion arm

 Cad at end of day 3